A photo of facility Black Canyon Group and Equestrian Campground with No Amenities Shown

 Directions

-From Los Angeles, Barstow, and Joshua Tree via Interstate 40: Exit Essex Road and drive north for 10 miles, turn right at the junction to Black Canyon Road, and continue 10 miles to Hole-in-the-Wall.
-Roads are paved until the campground turn-off.
-From Death Valley and Las Vegas via Interstate 15: From the Kelbaker Road, Cima Road, or Nipton Road entrances, navigate to Kelso-Cima Road, turn east onto Cedar Canyon Road for 6 miles, then right onto Black Canyon Road for 9 miles.
+From Los Angeles, Barstow, and Joshua Tree via Interstate 40: Exit Essex Road and drive north for 10 miles, turn right at the junction to Black Canyon Road, and continue for 10 miles to Hole-in-the-Wall.
+Roads are paved until the turnoff into the campground.
+From Death Valley and Las Vegas via Interstate 15: From the Kelbaker Road, Cima Road, or Nipton Road entrances, make your way to Kelso-Cima Road and turn east onto Cedar Canyon Road.
+Continue for 6 miles and turn right onto Black Canyon Road for 9 miles.

 Amenities